cran/MOTE/README.md

 4) Enjoy MOTE.

 You can also use the [Shiny App](http://aggieerin.com/shiny/mote/)!

+# Build information

+1.0.2 - Updated mathematical error in `d.dep.t.rm` confidence interval calculation.

+1.0.1 - Initial CRAN release